Preventing Social Disappointment in Elections: Condorcet Loser and Social Disappointment in Voting Systems

 To avoid vast dissatisfaction and polarization in society because of the outcome of elections, we consider two intuitively compelling requirements that one may impose on voting procedures: (1) the alternative(s) defeated by a majority in pairwise contests against any other alternatives (Condorcet loser) should not be elected, and (2) the alternative that is ranked at the bottom of at least half of the individual preference profiles should not be elected.
-In order to deal with these situations, we introduce new notions called \emph{social frustration} and \emph{social disappointment} in voting systems respectively.
+In order to deal with these situations, we introduce new notion called \emph{social disappointment} in voting systems.

-\begin{definition} (\textit{Social frustration}): Suppose that A is a non-empty set (the set of alternatives), n is a positive integer (the number of voters), N=$\{1,\dots,n\}$ (the set of voters), and V is a voting rule for (A, n).
-If there exist x $\in$ A such that for all y $\in$ A, W(x,y,P) $<$ W(y,x,P), where $W(x, y, P)=\{i\in N|xP_iy\}$, and x $\in$ V(P) we say that \textit{social frustration} (SF) in voting has occurred. \end{definition}

-In words, if the result of the voting procedure includes Condorcet loser, we say that social frustration in voting has occurred.

 \begin{definition} (\textit{Social disappointment}): Suppose that A is a non-empty set (the set of alternatives), n is a positive integer (the number of voters), N=$\{1,\dots,n\}$ (the set of voters), and V is a voting rule for (A, n).
 If there exist x $\in$ A such that $|\{i\in N| \min_i(A,P)=x\}|\ge \frac{n}{2}$ and x $\in$ V(P) we say that \textit{social disappointment} (SD) in voting has occurred.
 Also, we say that V satisfies the \textit{social disappointment criterion} (SDC), if there exist x $\in$ A such that $|\{i\in N| \min_i(A,P)=x\}|\ge \frac{n}{2}$, then x $\not\in$ V(P). \end{definition} In words, social disappointment in voting happens when the outcome of an election (for 3 or more alternatives) includes an alternative which is at the bottom of at least half of the individual preference lists.
 If in the definition of social disappointment instead of using the expression "at least half of" one uses the phrase "more than the half of", then a new definition of social disappointment will be obtained called \textit{strict social disappointment}.
 We leave this to the reader to verify that the Condorcet's method, the Borda count rule, the Seq.
 Pairs., and the Coombs' procedure can avoid strict social disappointment.
-Also, the occurrence of strict social disappointment will result in both SF and SD.
+Also, the occurrence of strict social disappointment will result in social disappointment.
 However, the reverse may not hold true.